 What should you do if you’re considering a divorce after Christmas?

 In many respects, getting a divorce after Christmas is no different from any other time of year.
 It is still a very big decision with significant consequences and you should still ask yourself if you are doing the right thing and ensure that you have exhausted all other possibilities first.

 If you decide before Christmas that your marriage can’t be saved, keep in mind that you may be spending most or all of the festive period with people that you can’t confide in.
 If that is the case, it can be helpful to arrange times where you can talk to a trusted friend.
 You might even want to take some legal advice before Christmas instead of waiting.

 Alternatively, it may be during the Christmas period that you actually reach the conclusion that you no longer want to continue with your marriage.
 Many people do this, and if it should happen you should again ensure that you have the support of friends to take pressure off yourself.
 Although it may be your decision to end the marriage, that doesn’t mean it’s all your fault or that you should suffer over Christmas.

 You may be unable to find suitable legal advice until the new year so it is important that you take any opportunities to speak with friends and relatives that you feel you can trust.

 If you feel that this really is your last Christmas with your spouse then the New Year may bring fresh challenges such as where you may live, how you survive financially and how much time you may spend with your children.

 However, with the right advice and support from family and friends you can plan and achieve a better future for yourself.

-This article is not intended as legal advice – if you do need legal advice relating to divorce or any other family law matters, please contact us through the website or call 0800 138 0458 and we’ll be happy to help.
+This article is not intended as legal advice – if you do need legal advice relating to divorce or any other family law matters, please contact us.
+Call 0800 138 0458 or email email@example.com and we’ll be happy to help.
 Where appropriate, we will help you achieve an amicable, non-confrontational divorce that benefits all parties, including children.